Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 • Price: Approximately $550–$600/month (annual) base; custom quotes for larger teams

-• What’s included: Everything in Pro, plus priority support, dedicated onboarding, advanced automation, and access to all add-ons bundled at a discount
+• What’s included: Everything in Pro, plus priority support, dedicated onboarding, advanced automation, all add-ons bundled at discount

-• Best for: 5+ truck operations or shops that want Genius Answering and SMS marketing without paying à la carte
+• Best for: 5+ truck shops or shops wanting Genius Answering and SMS marketing included

-At Premier, you’re also getting earlier access to new features and a named account manager — which matters more than it sounds when you hit a billing dispute or a broken integration at 7 a.m. on a Monday.
+At Premier, you get early access to new features.
+You also get a named account manager.
+That matters when a billing issue hits at 7 a.m. on Monday.

 What’s Bundled vs. What Costs Extra